The iOS 15 Email Marketing Update: How Nonprofits Can Adapt

 How Your Nonprofit Can Adapt Your iOS15 Email Marketing Campaign

 1. Remember, these updates will not affect all email users

-This privacy update does not mean that all email users will no longer have tracking for open rates.
+This privacy update does not mean that all nonprofit email users will no longer have tracking for email open rates.
 Apple Mail and Apple mobile devices make up over 35% of the email provider market share globally.
 That means that Google, Outlook, and other email providers are still providing valuable tracking data.
 You will still receive open rate data from non iOS 15 and apple mail users.

 2. Adjust email open rate goals and use new metric measurements

 This may seem like a massive hurdle but it is actually an opportunity to become more versatile in the types of metrics you are using as an organization.
 Tapping into insights and analytics allows you to observe actions on your site and use that to apply to emails.
-For example, if someone types in “volunteer opportunities” on your search bar and then leaves your site.
+For example, if someone types in “volunteer opportunities” on your search bar and then leave your site.
 You can then make “volunteer opportunities” the subject in the next email and target those people directly.
-Instead of just using email open rates to see how your email campaign is performing, you can use the number of click throughs or click-through rates (CTR), conversion, or unsubscribe rates!
+Instead of just using email open rates to see how your email campaign is performing, you can use the number of click-throughs or click-through rates (CTR), conversion, or unsubscribe rates!